-where: \\ $ E_{\lambda}(\widetilde{w})= \sup_{q \in \mathcal{E}} \int_{\widetilde{w}^{-1}W(\lambda)} \widetilde{w}^*d(q\lambda)$, \\ $E_{\lambda^-,\lambda}(\widetilde{w})= \int_{\widetilde{w}^{-1}(W(\lambda,\lambda^-))} \widetilde{w}^*\varpi$, \ \\ $E_{\lambda,\lambda^+}(\widetilde{w}=\int_{\widetilde{w}^{-1}(W(\lambda^+,\lambda))} \widetilde{w}^*\varpi$, \\ and $E_{\lambda^-}(\widetilde{w})$ and $E_{\lambda^+}(\widetilde{w})$ are as above.
+where \\ $ E_{\lambda}(\widetilde{w})= \sup_{q \in \mathcal{E}} \int_{\widetilde{w}^{-1}W(\lambda)} \widetilde{w}^*d(q\lambda)$, \\ $E_{\lambda^-,\lambda}(\widetilde{w})= \int_{\widetilde{w}^{-1}(W(\lambda,\lambda^-))} \widetilde{w}^*\varpi_R$, \ \\ $E_{\lambda,\lambda^+}(\widetilde{w}=\int_{\widetilde{w}^{-1}(W(\lambda^+,\lambda))} \widetilde{w}^*\varpi_R$, \\ and $E_{\lambda^-}(\widetilde{w})$ and $E_{\lambda^+}(\widetilde{w})$ are as above.

 The elements of the set $\Gamma \subset S$ are called punctures of the pseudoholomorphic $\widetilde{w}$.
 We first divide $\Gamma$ in two classes: we call the elements of $\Gamma_\partial$ boundary punctures and the elements in $\Gamma \setminus \Gamma_\partial$ interior punctures.
-The work of Hofer \cite{H}, Hofer et al. \cite{HWZ} and Abbas \cite{Ab} allows us do classify the punctures in four different types.
+The work of Hofer \cite{H}, Hofer et al. \cite{HWZ} and Abbas \cite{Ab} allows us do classify the punctures in four different types\footnote{We assume here that our punctures are not removable singularities because pseudoholomorphic curves can be extended over punctures of this kind, as shown in \cite{Ab,H}.}.
 We will describe the behaviour of punctures for pseudoholomorphic curves in exact symplectic cobordisms, since the case of symplectizations is contained in this one as a particular case.